The Mark Steyn Show - Monday to Thursday(ish)

 THURSDAY

-Last April Steyn did a show touching on the media's Covid censorship.

-Then Ofcom censored it.
-So, naturally, Mark re-aired it with a new introduction.

-If you've missed any Steyn Show of recent weeks, you can find not only our latest edition but some 250 from the archives, all in reverse chronological order, listed here.
+If you've failed to catch a Steyn Show over the years, you can find not only our latest edition but some 250 from the archives, all in reverse chronological order, listed here.

-~Steyn Show mainstay Alexandra Marshall (who'll also be on this summer's Mark Steyn Cruise) has a follow-up to one of the topics discussed on a recent midweek show - science's increasing ease with animal-human hybrids.
-She begins thus:

-In 2021, under the cover of Covid, scientists from China, Spain, and America created embryos that shared human and macaque monkey DNA...

-This seems likely to work well.
-Now that the "Follow the Science" fetishists are willing to admit the Covid "escaped from a lab", who knows what else will be escaping from a lab a year or two hence?

-~The post-Steyn GB News continues to deteriorate: exchanging independent-minded presenters for Tory placemen is working out about as well as you'd expect.
-Saturday's overall primetime audience (7-11pm) was down to a wretched 20,000, and it's having a knock-on effect on the rest of the schedule: on Sunday at 3pm precisely 100 viewers were tuned in across the British Isles.
-The forthcoming John Cleese show may turn that around, although Mr Cleese himself seems ever more distant from his alleged soon-to-be colleagues.
+~As Mark explained on the above Clubland Q&A, he is steering well clear of "crowdfunding" after what happened to the Canadian truckers at the hands of GoFundMe and others.
+There are, however, multiple ways of supporting Steyn's important lawsuit against the UK state censor Ofcom in the English High Court, including:

+In all cases, 100 per cent of the proceeds (aside from shipping in the last instance) go to a grand cause - and you or your loved one gets something, too.

+~GB News is not appealing Ofcom's verdict, and the audience has reached its own conclusions on that.
+It now has a totally distorted audience profile, in which "primetime" is not in the least prime.
+Friday's primetime audience (7-11pm) was down to a wretched 23,300, which fell further on Saturday to 20,000.
+Still, could be worse: on Sunday at 5.15pm it was a valiant battle to hold a four-figure audience; precisely 1,200 viewers were tuned in across the British Isles.

-~Notwithstanding Mark's ill health, he had a busy weekend at SteynOnline, starting with a St Patrick's Day edition of our Clubland Q&A. For his Saturday movie date Rick McGinnis had a fit of the Tremors, and Tal Bachman on Sunday had a guest column by God.
-Steyn's Song of the Week celebrated Mothering Sunday in the British Isles and Nigeria with a special on the Golden Age of the Mother Song.
+~Notwithstanding Mark's health, we had a busy weekend at SteynOnline, starting with an arboreally Ugandan edition of our Clubland Q&A. For his Saturday movie date Rick McGinnis contrasted Warriors and Wanderers, and Tal Bachman on Sunday found the Almighty in his inbox.
+Steyn's Song of the Week celebrated a man you won't know but whose songs you surely do.

-If you were too busy spending the weekend coordinating federal-state-munical plans for Trump's arrest tomorrow, we hope you'll want to check out one or three of the foregoing as a new week begins.
+If you were too busy spending the weekend not getting arrested by Alvin Bragg, we hope you'll want to check out one or three of the foregoing as a new week begins.

 ~The Mark Steyn Show is a special production of The Mark Steyn Club, now in our sixth year.
 Membership in the Steyn Club comes with some unique benefits, including: